Monoidal Infinity Category of Complexes from Tannakian Viewpoint: Derived Tannaka duality

 \begin{Corollary} Let $\Psi:\DQ(S)\to \DQ(\XX)$ be a right adjoint functor i.e., an accessible and limit-preserving functor (see the $\infty$-categorical adjoint functor theorem \cite[5.5.2.9]{HTT}).
 Under the the same assumption as Theorem~\ref{geomono}, there is a $k$-morphism $f:S\to \XX$ such that $\Psi$ is equivalent to $f_*$ if and only if a left adjoint $\Phi$ of $\Psi$ is equivalent to the underlying functor of some $k$-linear symmetric monoidal functor $\DQ^\otimes(\XX)\to \DQ^\otimes(S)$. \end{Corollary}

 \begin{Remark} The above characterization gives an answer to the question: ``what is the relationship between the group of automorphisms of the derived category of a projective variety and the group of isomorphisms of the variety?'' (see \cite[Preface]{BBH}).
+An automorphism of a quasi-projective scheme $X$ over $k$ naturally corresponds to an autoequivalence of the symmetric monoidal $\infty$-category $\DQ^{\otimes}(X)$ over $\DQ^\otimes(k)$.
 It is perhaps worth remarking that Corollary~\ref{geomono} is new even in the case $\XX$ is a scheme as well as the main theorem. \end{Remark}

 Acknowledgements.
 We would like to experess our gratitude to Yoshiyuki Kimura, Jacob Lurie, Shunji Moriya and Bertrand To\"en for valuable comments.
 Lurie informed us that he obtained a similar result in the setting of derived schemes independently.
 We also thank Hiroyuki Minamoto for stimulating conversations on this subject and Toshiro Hiranouchi from whom we learned the works by Thomason and Balmer.
-The second author is supported by JSPS.
+Finally, we would like to experess our gratitude to the referee for valuable comments.
+The second author was supported by JSPS.